-We seek candidates who have a strong research record and a commitment to undergraduate and graduate teaching and training.
 We particularly encourage applications from historically underrepresented groups, including women and minorities.

 For further information about the Center and its activities, see https://crcs.seas.harvard.edu/